htwangtw/2021_08_Wang_load-confounds/report.md

 Confound regression and smoothing are exculded from the workflow.
 Instead, fMRIprep provides users with a large set of potential confound regressors that covers many denoising strategies.
 The users will have to select the confound regressors for denoising in the subsequent analysis.
-Loading a sensible subset of confounds is difficult and error prone for many strategies, such as ICA-AROMA and CompCor.
+Loading a sensible subset of confounds is difficult and error prone for many strategies, such as ICA-AROMA \cite{icaaroma:2015} and CompCor \cite{compcor:2007}.
 \code{load\_confounds} can access confound variables and provides preset strategies for confound selections.
 The loaded format is competible with \code{nilearn} analysis functions such as \code{NiftiMasker} and the GLM modules.
 The aim is to provide a easy and foolproof API for users to perform subsequent denoising of \code{fMRIprep} output.